 Within existing international trade law, both GATT and the SPS Agreement remain in force and applicable to this expanding GMO debate.
-163 With no long-term historical evidence to use as a guideline, however, it is difficult to reach any definitive conclusion regarding the outcome of a WTO dispute over GMO regulations, should one actually arise.
+With no long-term historical evidence to use as a guideline, however, it is difficult to reach any definitive conclusion regarding the outcome of a WTO dispute over GMO regulations, should one actually arise.
 The last decade has seen an enormous attempt by the WTO-though deemed by many to be unsuccessful-to implement protective trade mechanisms that simultaneously provide some level of recourse with regard to health and environmental concerns.
-164

 GATT permits exceptions to free trade to be made when health and environmental risks exist.
 Within the context of international law, however, both the SPS and TBT Agreements take precedence over GATT.
-If the requirements of the SPS Agreement are satisfied, the requirements of GATT Article XX(b), as well as its chapeau, are presumed to be met.
-The SPS Agreement requires member states to "ensure that any sanitary or phytosanitary measure is applied only to the extent necessary to protect human, animal or plant life or health and further demands that any protective measure be "based on scientific principles . . . not maintained without sufficient scientific evidence."
+"If the requirements of the SPS Agreement are satisfied, the requirements of GATT Article XX(b), as well as its chapeau, are presumed to be met."
+The SPS Agreement requires member states to "ensure that any sanitary or phytosanitary measure is applied only to the extent necessary to protect human, animal or plant life or health" and further demands that any protective measure be "based on scientific principles . . . not maintained without sufficient scientific evidence."
 In the tradition of GATT, the SPS Agreement also prohibits arbitrary or unjustified discrimination among its members.
-In the second of the extent of the second of the second of the extent necessary to protect human, animal or plant life or health In the tradition of GATT, the SPS Agreement also prohibits arbitrary or unjustified discrimination among its members.

 Unlike the GATT, the SPS Agreement requires member states to take into account available scientific evidence to determine the legitimacy of restrictive trade measures.
-171 However, GMO proponents remain concerned about the applicability of SPS to the GMO debate since it specifies its primary objective as one "minimizing negative trade effects" 172 and further requires members to
+However, GMO proponents remain concerned about the applicability of SPS to the GMO debate since it specifies its primary objective as one "minimizing negative trade effects" and further requires members to